StackVista/stackstate-docs/configure/identifiers.md

 | **Integration scope identifiers** | Used for identifying components and relations within an integration.
 Each component or relation has only one integration scope identifier.
 The identifier is arbitrary, but must be consistent within the scope of the integration itself. |
 | **Global scope identifiers** | Used for merging components between integrations, for example ServiceNow and the StackState Agent.
 Each component can have multiple global scope identifiers, while relations do not have any global identifiers.
 They are assigned by StackState and formatted in accordance with the [StackState global identifier convention](#global-scope-identifiers). |

-When StackState receives components with matching global scope identifiers from different external sources, the components and their properties \(labels, streams, checks\) are merged into a single component.
-This makes it possible to combine data from different sources into a single picture of an IT landscape.

 The code sample below shows a component with both types of identifiers.

 * Integration scope identifier - `this-host-unique-identifier`